zac-heisey/docs-jekyll-theme/_docs/do-i-need-an-estate-plan.md

 ---
 title: Do I Need an Estate Plan?
 subtitle: Trying to determine if you need an estate plan?
 Learn more about estate planning, wills, trusts, and more.
-Find and hirea qualified estate planning attorney near you.
+Find and hire a qualified estate planning attorney near you.
 tags:
 - Estate Planning